opencontainers/image-spec/serialization.md

             <li>arm</li>
         </ul>
         More values may be supported in the future and any of these may or may not be supported by a given container runtime implementation.
+        New entries SHOULD be submitted to this specification for standardization and be inspired by the <a href=https://golang.org/doc/install/source#environment>Go language documentation for $GOOS and $GOARCH</a>.
     </dd>
     <dt>
         os <code>string</code>